Why diversity is better for everyone - and better than the alternatives

 Standing up for what's right is not negotiable

-Many years ago I was responsible for filling the permanent role of Change Manager in an organisation that was homogenous in background: all managers were straight, white men.
-All managers in the parent company were also men.
-Most of the consultants and contractors were men.
+Many years ago, I was responsible for filling the permanent role of Change Manager in an organisation that was homogenous in background: all managers were straight, white men.
+All managers in the parent company were also men, and most of the consultants and contractors were men.
 There were a few women around, mostly in support functions.
 At the Program level, there were very few other women besides me.
-In the branch I was hiring for, I was aware of the unspoken hints that should guide my hiring decision.
-I ignored those undue pressures, knowing that I should hire the best candidate for the role, based on skill, experience and ability to carry out the job successfully.
-I was not getting drawn into cute arguments about 'cultural fit' where it came to discrimination.
-While the incumbent majority did not enjoy having their status quo challenged, I hired a really wonderful change manager who did not fit the mould.
+In the branch I was hiring for, I was aware of the unspoken hints that were meant to guide my hiring decision.
+I ignored those undue pressures, knowing I must hire the best candidate based on skill, experience, and the ability to carry out the job successfully.
+I was not getting drawn into 'cute arguments' about 'cultural fit' when it came to discrimination.
+While the incumbent majority did not enjoy having their status quo challenged, I hired a really wonderful Change Manager who did not fit the mould.
 This wonderful candidate went on to be highly successful at navigating and negotiating many of these other expectations, while completing the requirements of the job brilliantly.

-Diversity isn’t just a buzzword, nor is it about replacing one group with another, it is about celebrating our differences and finding common ground.
+Diversity isn't just a word to be found on the corporate intranet, nor is it about replacing one group with another; it is about celebrating our differences and finding common ground.
 Diverse teams are truly better for everyone, and better than all the other alternatives.
 As leaders, we need to be thinking about what we can do to drive diversity in our workplaces and organisations every day.

 Diversity is a fundamental strength that enriches our lives, organisations, and societies.
 By embracing diversity, we create more vibrancy, innovation, and compassion for everyone.